giovannicalo/brackets-coffeescript/readme.md

 4. In Brackets, `Debug > Reload With Extensions` or `F5`

 ## Known Issues
-* Subsequent division operators on the same line are incorrectly recognized as regular expressions.
 * All variables assignments are recognized as definitions.
 * No help is provided with indentation.